 Getting your customer request types right is a big deal.
 It is the difference between customers getting to your service desk and thinking “YES, this is exactly what I needed” and “Forget it!
-I’ll just send an email…” Based on my experience with numerous customers, I have found there are five actions you need to take to get your Groups and Request Types right, so you can have a successful Jira Service Desk implementation.
+I’ll just send an email…” Based on my experience with numerous customers, I have found there are five actions you need to take to get your Groups and Request Types right, so you can have a successful Jira Service Management implementation.

 Do a little digging into your existing data and think about the most common services requested of your team in the last week, month, and 3 months.
 Your Service Desk should have those top requests, right up front.

 Don’t make customers dig for what they need.
 That top 10 list is a great place to start.
 Remember, you’re not committed forever and ever.
 You can change these later, add to them, and refine them.
 But start with top 10.It will make your initial roll out WAY easier.

 Next time someone asks you for your top request, just redirect them to the FRONT page of the portal.
 BAM!
 There is exactly what they were looking for.
 Doesn’t get much better than that.

 Take off your “Agent” or “Admin” or “Manager” hat off.
 Groups have absolutely no bearing on the organization of your actual work.
 All that muscle is in the Queues — not the Groups.
 Groups are for customers, not for you. 😛 Put your customer hat on.
 You thought through your #Top10, now think about an intuitive way to group them.
 (PRO-TIP: This may very well NOT be the way your team’s responsibilities are actually divided and THAT IS OK.)

 If you want some help deciding, go talk to one of your customers.
 They will absolutely help your figure out if what you designed makes sense or not.
 (Frankly, this is a good idea no matter what.)